Hot Fill Washing Machines

 Short answer, yes.

 In order to get hot fill working and, working correctly, you need to meet certain installation requirements and you need a machine that will give a true "intelligent" mixed fill.
-Like this machine that ISE have now introduced.
+Like the machine that ISE introduced that is sadly no longer available since the demise of ISE.

 On installation you need to have the pipework insulated from storage tank to delivery point in accordance with Passivhaus or AECB standards, a simple internet search will give you all the gory details on both but, don't expect light bedtime reading!